RutledgeGroupMIT/UEF/README.md

 * "Keyword erate must be set for fix nvt/npt/uef command" - Self-explanatory.
 * "Simulation box must be triclinic for fix/nvt/npt/uef" - Self-explanatory.
 * "Only normal stresses can be controlled with fix/nvt/npt/uef" - The keywords xy xz and yz cannot be used for pressure control.
+* "The ext keyword may only be used with iso pressure control" - Self-explanatory
 * "All controlled stresses must have the same value in fix/nvt/npt/uef" - Stress control is only possible when the stress specified for each dimension is the same
 * "Dimensions with controlled stresses must have same strain rate in fix/nvt/npt/uef" - Stress-controlled dimensions with the same strain rate must have the same target stress.
 * "Can't use another fix which changes box shape with fix/nvt/npt/uef" - The `fix npt/nvt/uef` command must have full control over the box shape.
 You cannot use a simultaneous `fix deform` command, for example.
 * "Pressure ID for fix/nvt/uef doesn't exist" - The `compute pressure` introduced via `fix_modify` does not exist
 * "Using fix nvt/npt/uef without a compute pressure/uef" - The `compute pressure` introduced via `fix_modify` is not a `compute pressure/uef`.
-The computed pressure tensor will not be in the coordinate system of the flow field and the ext keyword will not take effect.
 * "Initial box is not close enough to the expected uef box" - The initial box does not correspond to the shape required by the value of the strain keyword.
 If the default strain value of zero was used, the initial box is not cubic.
 * "Can't use compute pressure/uef without defining a fix nvt/npt/uef" - Self-explanatory.
+* "Can't use compute pressure/uef without defining a fix nvt/npt/uef" - Self-explanatory.
-* "Can't use dump cfg/uef without defining a fix nvt/npt/uef" - Self-explanatory.
+* "Can't use compute/temp without defining a fix nvt/npt/uef" - Self-explanatory.
 * "Temperature control must be used with fix nvt/uef" - Self-explanatory.
 * "Pressure control can't be used with fix nvt/uef" - Self-explanatory.
 * "Temperature control must be used with fix npt/uef" - Self-explanatory.